Sebasreyes01/Cnyt_ComplexCalculator/README.md

 - Modulus
 - Conjugate
 - Conversion between polar and cartesian representation
-- return the phase of a complex number
+- Return the phase of a complex number
+- Vector and matrix addition
+- Vector and matrix inverse
+- vector and matrix scalar multiplication